The best 4K TVs for 2024, as chosen by experts

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-If you’re buying a new TV in 2023, it really should be a 4K TV.
+If you’re buying a new TV today, it really should be a 4K TV.
 Those 1080p models can still keep up at smaller sizes, but the centerpiece of your living room really deserves the full 2160p experience.
-At the same time, 8K is still crawling along when it comes to affordable TVs and available native content.
-4K really is the sweet spot, and it will be for some time.
-But choosing a specific model can be complicated.
+And sure, 8K is still crawling along when it comes to affordable TVs and available native content, making 4K really the sweet spot … and it will be for some time.
+However, choosing a specific model can be complicated.
 What backlight technology do you want?
 Do you need a 120Hz refresh rate?
 What the heck is VRR?
 Luckily, we’re here to break down these variables and provide expert insight into which TV should handle most of your binge-watching and video gaming needs.
-Let us help you pick the best 4K TV for your space, budget, and viewing habits.
+Let us help you pick the best 4K TV—whether it’s our best overall, Samsung S95D OLED, or one of our other choices matched to your space, budget, and viewing habits.

 How we chose the best 4K TVs